venhurarias/Multi-Gas-Air-Quality-Monitoring-System-Arduino/README.md

-# Multi-Gas & Air Quality Monitoring System
+# Multi-Gas & Air Quality Monitoring System (Arduino)

 This project is an Arduino Mega-based **environmental monitoring system** designed to detect and analyze multiple gases, particulate matter, and environmental conditions in real time.
 It integrates various MQ gas sensors, a particulate matter sensor, temperature/humidity sensing, and GSM communication for alerts.